 In addition to federal income tax and/or capital gains tax you may also need to pay tax at the state level.

-Tax benefits of a qualifying disposition
+Benefits of a qualifying disposition of incentive stock options

 A qualifying disposition generally means you’ll only pay long-term capital gains tax on the gain.
 For tax purposes, the gain is typically the sale price minus the strike price multiplied by the number of shares sold.
 Given that long-term capital gains rates are the most favorable, this can save considerably on your tax due.